-- 6.1.1 Before contacting ill passengers or touching contaminated substances (such as vomit, excretions or blood) or contaminated objects or surfaces, crew members should wear personal protective equipment (PPE) - 6.1.2 The passengers with suspious symptoms should be seated in the window seats on the right side of the pre-set emergency Isolation area, so as to discharge, to the greatest extent possible, the exhaled air directly out of the aircraft. - 6.1.3 The lavatory on the right side should be reserved exclusively for those those who are experiencing signs and symbtoms of illness during flight to avoid cross infection. - 6.1.4 It is recommended that a flight attendant be designated to provide them with essential in-flight services.
+6.1.1 Before contacting ill passengers or touching contaminated substances (such as vomit, excretions or blood) or contaminated objects or surfaces, crew members should wear personal protective equipment (PPE)

+6.1.2 The passengers with suspious symptoms should be seated in the window seats on the right side of the pre-set emergency quarantine area, so as to discharge, to the greatest extent possible, the exhaled air directly out of the aircraft.

+6.1.3 The lavatory on the right side should be reserved exclusively for those under quarantine to avoid cross infection.

+6.1.4 It is recommended that a flight attendant be designated to provide them with essential in-flight services.
 Except for the need to conduct operation for safety reasons, the flight attendant designated should refrain from close contact with other crew members.